anyatarascina/pyRVtest/TUTORIAL.md

 pip3 install numpy
 ````

-Finally, you should download the folder pyRV_folder.
+Finally, you should download the folder pyRV code.
+To do so, click on the green Code button.
+Then click "Download ZIP".

 # Running the code